QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What I do today :
 - Finally I solve "Day7_57. " challenge by my own solutions.
 Finally completed "Day7_57. " ✅✅✅.
 TRIALS-AND-ERRORS.
 Happy Coding Guys!!

+Day 42/100 : 16 November 2025, Sunday (≈5 mins; >1 hour❌)
+> What I done today :
+- Trying to understand the problems of "Day7_58. " challenge or TODOs (Breaking down the problems).
+Unfortunately today I must to study maths exam for tomorrow.
+HAPPY CODING!!!